Sam9682/ai-swautomorph--shared/README.md

 ## Firewall Configuration (Optional)

 If UFW is available, the deployment configures:
-- Reset firewall rules
-- Deny incoming by default
-- Allow outgoing by default
-- Allow SSH
 - Allow HTTP_PORT/tcp
 - Allow HTTPS_PORT/tcp
+- Allow HTTP_PORT2/tcp (if exists)
+- Allow HTTPS_PORT2/tcp (if exists)

+Note: The script no longer resets firewall rules or changes default policies to avoid disrupting existing configurations.

 ## Backup

 A backup script is created at `./scripts/backup.sh` that:
-- Backs up the SQLite database
+- Backs up the SQLite database using docker-compose exec
+- Copies database from container to host
 - Keeps last 7 backups
 - Can be run manually or via cron
+- Uses the calculated project name pattern for container identification